r4victor/tenthousandmeters/content/blog/python_bts_11.md

 from ..a.b import c
 ```

 The constructions like `.` and `..a.b` are relative module names, but what are they relative to?
-As we said, Python code is executed in the context of the current module whose dictionary acts as a dictionary of global variables.
+As we said, a Python file is executed in the context of the current module whose dictionary acts as a dictionary of global variables.
 The current module, as any other module, can belong to a package.
 This package is considered to be the **current package**, and this is what relative module names are relative to.

 The `__package__` attribute of a module stores the name of the package to which the module belongs.
-If a module is a package, then the module belongs to itself, and  `__package__` is just the module's name, i.e. `__name__`.
+If a module is a package, then the module belongs to itself, and  `__package__` is just the module's name (`__name__`).
 If the module is a submodule, then it belongs to the parent module, and `__package__` is set to the parent module's name.
 Finally, if the module is not a package nor a submodule, then its package is undefined.
 In this case, `__package__` can be set to an empty string or `None`.

 A relative module name is a module name preceeded by some number of dots.
-One leading dot represent the current package.
-So when `__package__` is defined, the following statement:
+One leading dot represents the current package.
+So, when `__package__` is defined, the following statement:

 ```python
 from . import a